mapic/api-scripts/README.md

 _Scripts in Bash and NodeJS for interacting with the Systemapic API_

 ### Install
-0. Make sure you have [`git`](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.
-1. Clone this repository to your localhost: `git clone https://github.com/systemapic/api-scripts.git`
+1. Clone this repository to your localhost: `git clone https://github.com/systemapic/api-scripts.git` (make sure you have [`git`](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed), or download repo as a zip: [https://github.com/systemapic/api-scripts/archive/master.zip](https://github.com/systemapic/api-scripts/archive/master.zip)
 2. Enter folder: `cd api-scripts`
 3. Run `./install.sh` script.
 This will install dependencies and copy the [config template](https://github.com/systemapic/api-scripts/blob/master/config.json.template).
 You'll also be prompted to add your credentials to the config.
 The config should end with the message: `You're now ready to use the Systemapic API!`

 ----

-### Upload datasets
+## Upload datasets

 Create your own `datacube.json` file from [`datacube.json.template`](https://github.com/systemapic/api-scripts/blob/master/datacube.json.template):